arcalot/arcalot.github.io/docs/arcaflow/workflows/expressions.md

   "Here's an apostrophe and \"embedded quotes\"."
 ```

-> [!TIP]
->
+!!! tip
-> - The `!expr` tag indicates to the YAML processor that the value is an Arca _expression_.
+    - The `!expr` tag indicates to the YAML processor that the value is an Arca _expression_.
-> - The vertical bar (`|`) causes the YAML processor to pass the contents of the string without modification.
+    - The vertical bar (`|`) causes the YAML processor to pass the contents of the string without modification.
-> - Newlines within the expression are included in the string; the hyphen (`-`) after the vertical bar causes the
+    - Newlines within the expression are included in the string; the hyphen (`-`) after the vertical bar causes the
     trailing newline to be omitted from the end of the string.
-> - The backslash-escapes are replaced by Arca's expression processing.
+    - The backslash-escapes are replaced by Arca's expression processing.
 The unescaped quotes are not included
     in the expression value; the other quotes are escaped to prevent them from ending the string prematurely; the
     double quotes in `some_value_1` do not need to be escaped nor do the single quotes in `some_value_2`.